DataShades/ckanext-comments/README.md

    config file (by default the config file is located at `/etc/ckan/default/ckan.ini`).

+4. Apply database migrations

+    ckan db upgrade -p comments

-4. Restart CKAN.
+5. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu:

      sudo service apache2 reload